devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

 Before you do that you need to delete all the existing AWS infrastructure that you created previously.
 You can then rebuild the infrastructure using CloudFormation stack automation.

-To delete the backend infrastructure you can simply delete the ECS jwt-pizza-service cluster.
-This should cause the ECS jwt-pizza-service service and EC2 ALB load balancer to also be deleted.
+To delete the backend infrastructure you can simply delete the ECS `jwt-pizza-service` cluster.
+This should cause the ECS `jwt-pizza-service` service and EC2 ALB load balancer to also be deleted.

 ## Cutting your AWS bill

-Using CloudFormation to automate the creation and teardown of your backend JWT Pizza Service infrastructure will provide some significant cost savings.
+Using CloudFormation to automate the creation and tear down of your backend JWT Pizza Service infrastructure will provide some significant cost savings.
 Instead of paying for keeping your backend service running throughout the month, or going through the pain of manually recreating it when needed, you can tear it down and start it up in a matter of minutes.

 ## Creating a JWT Pizza Service backend CloudFront template